sabegg2/belly-button-challenge/README.md

 ## GitHub Pages

 I deployed my repository to GitHub Pages.
-The interactive dashboard I created in this assingment can be displayed and interacted with at the following link:
+The interactive dashboard I created in this assignment can be displayed and interacted with at the following link:

 https://sabegg2.github.io/belly-button-challenge/